Perspective | At a quiet Senate hearing, four U.S. gymnasts made sure the truth was loud and uncomfortable

-To the senators, to officials in law enforcement and the Olympic movement, and to anyone streaming Wednesday’s hearing, these women demanded more than just an audience.
-Instead of seeing them merely as the smiling, ponytailed pixies we pay attention to every four years, they made us listen, really listen, to the horrifying stories about their time as unprotected girls inside USA Gymnastics.
+To the senators, to officials in law enforcement and the Olympic movement, and to anyone watching Wednesday’s hearing, these women demanded more than just an audience.
+Instead of seeing them merely as the smiling, ponytailed pixies we pay attention to every four years, they made us listen, really listen, to the horrifying stories about their time as unprotected girls in USA Gymnastics.
 Because for far too long, no one did.

 Before McKayla Maroney began her opening statement to a Senate Judiciary Committee gathered to probe the FBI’s failure to properly investigate serial pedophile Larry Nassar, she looked to her right and commended her friend and former teammate Simone Biles on her “really powerful” testimony.
 However, her microphone was muted.
 Chairman Richard J. Durbin (D-Ill.) reminded her to push a button on the mic and Maroney glanced up and smiled, asking: “Are we on?”